 Should You Worry About Sleep Regression in Twins?

 Sleep regression is a normal occurrence for babies from about 4 months old.
-It’s their way of dealing with the changes that come with growing.
+It’s their way of dealing with the changes that come with growing up.
 It’s temporary and therefore should not be a major reason for concern.

 However, your baby not sleeping could also mean that there’s another underlying problem.
 If you feel that your baby is experiencing more than a simple bout of sleep regression, call your doctor.